helixcn/EcoEvoLinks/README.md

-# Links for Ecology and Evolution, especially Phylogenetic Comparative Methods
+# Links for Phylogenetic Comparative Methods used in Ecology and Evolution

-Welcome to the curated list for the Links to Research Teams, Journals, Software, Learning Resources for Ecology and Evolution, with special regards to Phylogenetic Comparative Methods.
+Welcome to the curated list for Phylogenetic Comparative Methods.

 #  Labs and Research networks